ccolang/rugrep/README.md

 ## Options

-Currently no options are implemented.
-Plain text search only.
+Currently no options, except -n, are implemented.
+Plain text and directory file search only.

 ## License